If you are reading this, then you must be considering adopting a rescue dog. Adopting a dog is an amazing experience, but can be overwhelming.

 - Can I get copies of the medical records to date if I adopt the dog?
 (S/R)

-- Is the dog microchipped?
-If not, will they be before adoption?
+- Does the dog have a microchip?
+If not, will it be done before adoption?
 (S/R)

 - When was the dogs’ last full physical exam?
 Did this include a full dental exam?
 (S/R)

 - Are you aware of any medical issues that I should be aware of?
 (S/R)

 - Is there any special requirements for grooming or bathing?
 (S/R)